Developmentally disabled man may lose sight, taste after shooting, says father, who witnessed the Back of the Yards attack

 Rega whipped out his cellphone and began to call 911 when one of the group began firing — at least 30 times from across the street.
 ShotSpotter, a gunfire detection system, alerted to 39 rounds at the scene, and multiple shell casings were recovered, Deering District Cmdr.
 Don Jerome said at a news conference Wednesday afternoon.

-Still clutching his hand, Rega jumped on his 15-year-old and they “ducked” to the ground.
-Though Jesus “automatically dropped” to the ground and stood only 5 feet away, Rega could not reach him in time.
+Still clutching his hand, Rega and his 15-year-old “ducked” to the ground.
+Though Jesus “automatically dropped” and was only 5 feet away, Rega could not reach him in time.

 Jesus collapsed and began bleeding from the head.
 He’d been shot in the forehead, the top of the head and the left shoulder, police said.